You may not realize how estate planning applies to you. This list can help you determine what you may need now - and in the future.

-“Estate planning is much more than taking care of how your assets will be distributed when you die,” says Deborah Lauer, vice president, lead financial planning consultant Wells Fargo Wealth & Investment Management.
+“Estate planning is much more than taking care of how your assets will be distributed when you die,” says Deborah Lauer, senior wealth planner, Wells Fargo Wealth & Investment Management.
 “Just as important, it’s ongoing, lifetime planning to ensure that someone can make health care and financial decisions for you if you’re seriously ill or injured.”

 It will take a bit of time initially to create the necessary estate planning documents, but once established, it’s important to regularly review and update your plan.
 Lauer suggests reviewing your plan every five years or when: